soerenbnoergaard/cppBoostArduinoSerialExample/README.md

 ## What does it do?

-1. Send one command `input` to Arduino/serial device.
+1. Send user command from `cin` to Arduino/serial device.
-2. Receive serial input from Arduino/serial device untill interrupted.
+2. Receive response from Arduino/serial device and prints to `cout`.

 ## Requirements